Florida woman charged in boyfriend’s murder - NewsBreak

 ST. PETERSBURG, Fla.
 (WFLA) — The St. Petersburg Police Department has charged a woman in her boyfriend’s murder after previously naming her as a person of interest.

 According to a release from the police department, Larry Jarrell, 29, was found dead in his apartment at Casa Grande Apartments on Friday afternoon.
-Detectives said his death was suspicious and an autopsy report determined it was a homicide.Man shot to death, ex-girlfriend arrested by Mobile Police
+Detectives said his death was suspicious and an autopsy report determined it was a homicide.Couple accused of breaking into, stealing from TN church on first date; claim they wanted to play a piano

 St. Pete police said they charged Rhiannon Cole Spicer, 24, with second degree murder.
 They said Spicer was in a relationship with Jarrell and was also his roommate.